Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Search for narrow resonances

-The search is used to set $95\%$ CL limits on the production of techni-mesons.
+The search is used to set $95\%$ C.L. limits on the production of techni-mesons.
 Figure~\ref{fig:AllLimitsLSTC}~(a) shows the expected and observed limits obtained for \tomega{} $\to$ \Zgamma{}.
-The two largest deviations are observed at $m_{\tomega}=465~\GeV$ where a downward fluctuation is seen with a p-value of $p_{0}\approx{}0.01$ or a local significance of $2.7\sigma$ and at $m_{\tomega}=205~\GeV$ where an upward fluctuation is seen with a p-value of $p_{0}\approx{}0.02$ or a local significance of $2.4\sigma$.
+The two largest deviations are observed at $m_{\tomega}=465~\GeV$ where a downward fluctuation is seen with a pvalue of $p_{0}\approx{}0.01$ or a local significance of $2.7\sigma$ and at $m_{\tomega}=205~\GeV$ where an upward fluctuation is seen with a pvalue of $p_{0}\approx{}0.02$ or a local significance of $2.4\sigma$.
 In the \Zgamma\ channel the expected mass limit on the LSTC production of \tomega{} is $m_{\tomega}=483~\GeV$, while the observed limit is $m_{\tomega}=494~\GeV$.

 Figure~\ref{fig:AllLimitsLSTC}~(b) shows the expected and observed limits obtained for \techa{} $\to$ \Wgamma\ .
-The largest deviation is observed at $m_{\techa}=285~\GeV$ where an upward fluctuation is recorded with a p-value of $p_{0}\approx{}0.05$ or a local significance of $2.0\sigma$.
+The largest deviation is observed at $m_{\techa}=285~\GeV$ where an upward fluctuation is recorded with a pvalue of $p_{0}\approx{}0.05$ or a local significance of $2.0\sigma$.
 In the \Wgamma\ channel the expected mass limit on the LSTC production of \techa{} is $m_{\techa}=619~\GeV$, while the observed limit is $m_{\techa}=703~\GeV$.

 These results are similar to those from previous searches for LSTC~\cite{aad:2012kk,Chatrchyan:2012kk} in other channels.
 They are more stringent than previous limits from vector resonance searches~\cite{D0paperExoSearch} in the \Zgamma\ final state and they are the first limits to be set from single resonance searches in the $W\gamma$ channel.